The first stable homotopy groups of motivic spheres: Introduction

-Here, $\f_0\KQ$ is the effective cover of hermitian $K$-theory arising in the slice filtration of the motivic stable homotopy category of $F$ (this does not affect homotopy groups of non-negative weight).
-The rightmost map in (\ref{eq:first-stable-stem}) is surjective for $n\geq -4$ (compare with \cite[Corollary 6]{asok-fasel.degree}).
-The exact sequence~(\ref{eq:first-stable-stem}) vastly generalizes the computations in \cite{oo} for fields of cohomological dimension at most two.
+Here $\f_0(\KQ)$ is the effective cover of hermitian $K$-theory arising in the slice filtration of the motivic stable homotopy category of $F$ (this does not affect homotopy groups of nonnegative weight).
+The rightmost map in \eqref{eq:first-stable-stem} is surjective for $n\geq -4$ (compare with \cite[Corollary 6]{asok-fasel.degree}).
+The exact sequence \eqref{eq:first-stable-stem} vastly generalizes computations in \cite{oo} for fields of cohomological dimension at most two, and in \cite{dugger-isaksen.real} and \cite{ho.galois} for the real numbers.
 Our computations of motivic stable homotopy groups are carried out on $F$-points.
-However, the same holds true for Nisnevich sheaves since the motivic homotopy sheaves are strictly $\mathbf{A}^1$-invariant, and hence unramified sheaves on smooth schemes of finite type, see Morel \cite[Theorem 6.2.7]{morel.connectivity}, \cite[Theorem 2.11]{morel.field}.
+This implies \eqref{eq:first-stable-stem} since the motivic homotopy sheaves are strictly $\mathbf{A}^1$-invariant \cite[Theorem 6.2.7]{morel.connectivity}, \cite[Theorem 2.11]{morel.field}.